27tang/convex-hull/README.md

 ######point-set-generator:

+      SYNOPSIS:
+            point-set-generator [POINT COUNT] [RANGE]

+      DESCRIPTION:
-      creates a set of random points and outputs to stdout
+            A utility to generate a set of random 2D cartesian coordinates.
+Outputs to stdout.

-          usage:
-                  point-set-generator [number of points desired] [output range]
+            POINT COUNT specifies the number of points to generate.
+            RANGE specifies the absolute value of the maximum and minimum values of the coordinates.

 ######brute-force: